follisancho-max/cryptoseed/src/database.md

 -- Enable RLS for the new table
 ALTER TABLE public.editable_content ENABLE ROW LEVEL SECURITY;

+-- Create the profiles table for user role management CREATE TABLE IF NOT EXISTS public.profiles ( id uuid NOT NULL, is_admin boolean DEFAULT false,
+  CONSTRAINT profiles_pkey PRIMARY KEY (id), CONSTRAINT profiles_id_fkey FOREIGN KEY (id) REFERENCES auth.users (id) ON DELETE CASCADE );
+COMMENT ON TABLE public.profiles IS 'Stores user-specific data and roles.';

+-- Create a trigger to automatically add new users to the profiles table CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+BEGIN
+  INSERT INTO public.profiles (id)
+  VALUES (new.id);
+  RETURN new;
+END;
+$$ LANGUAGE plpgsql SECURITY DEFINER;

+CREATE OR REPLACE TRIGGER on_auth_user_created
+  AFTER INSERT ON auth.users
+  FOR EACH ROW EXECUTE FUNCTION public.handle_new_user();

 -- Insert an initial record for the landing page images -- This ensures the record exists for updating.
 INSERT INTO public.editable_content (id, content)